Outreach

 A Bit of the Old World in the New: Mediterranean Revival Architecture in Sarasota County – Many of the oldest buildings in Sarasota County feature charming references to Spanish and Italian themes—stucco walls, archways, barrel-tile roofs, and elaborate ornamentation.
 But where did this fascination with the Old World come from, and how did it arrive in our area?
 There’s more to it than just the venerable beauty of the buildings—this Mediterranean Revival style of architecture has a uniquely Floridian backstory.
 Join the staff of the Sarasota County History Center for an exploration of the history of Mediterranean Revival architecture and its role in building the Sarasota County we know today.
 (Length: 1 hour)

 Designing for the Sunshine State: How Creative Architecture Made Florida More Livable - Florida lives in most American imaginations as a place with sunny weather, luxurious beachfront homes and endless fun and ease.
 The reality isn’t too far from that, but there are some trade-offs.
 Florida’s climate can be hot, humid and stormy at times, not to mention the occasional threat of thunderstorms, hurricanes and forest fires.
 For centuries, builders have found creative ways to account for these conditions in their designs, evidence of which is still visible today if you know where to look!
 Join the staff of the Sarasota County History Center for a closer look at how Florida’s unique environment has influenced its architecture over the years.
+(Length: 1 hour)

 The Leading Ladies of Sarasota County – Sarasota County has been profoundly shaped by the contributions of local women in business, education, philanthropy, and political leadership.
 In this program, we’ll explore the stories of some of the county’s most inspiring leading ladies, ranging from newspaper editor Rose Phillips Wilson to educators Emma Booker and Eugenie Clark to philanthropists Marie Selby and Mable Ringling, and of course the innovative businesswoman and developer Bertha Palmer.
 We’ll use photographs, correspondence, and other archival records from the collections of the Sarasota County History Center to help illuminate the lives of these remarkable citizens.
 (Length: 1 hour)